parzival-space/dynv6-ddns/README.md

 ## Installation

-It is recommended to use <a href="https://www.npmjs.com/package/forever-service">forever-service</a> for installation as a system service.
+It is recommended to use <a href="https://www.npmjs.com/package/forever-service">forever-service</a> to install dynv6-ddns as a system service.

 ```bash
 # Install forever-service